npctat2021/MINFLUX_NPC_Tracking/README.md

 # MINFLUX_NPC_Tracking
-Code for tracking cargo through NPC using MINFLUX.
-Please read "Code_Description.pdf" for script details.The order of the scripts are explained in this file.
+The codes are designed for tracking cargo within the nuclear pore complex (NPC) using MINFLUX.
+For detailed information about scripts, please refer to "Code_Description.pdf."
+This file provides a comprehensive explanation of the script order.